wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Get·Effective·Soul·Charge () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### int GetEffectiveSoulCharge ( ) {: .copyable aria-label='Functions' }

+Returns the amount of Soul Charge the player has.
+If playing as any other character besides Bethany, this will return `0`.

 ___
 ### Get·Effects () {: aria-label='Functions' }